jakartaee/validation-tck/setup-examples/maven/readme.md

 1. Extract Eclipse GlassFish into a directory (this directory is referenced subsequently as <container.home>)
 1. Add the JVM option _validation.provider_ to _domain.xml_ under <container.home>/domains/domain1/config/domain.xml in
-   the <java-config> section (this is used by the test harness to look up the Jakarta Bean Validation provider under test):
+   the <java-config> section (this is used by the test harness to look up the Jakarta Validation provider under test):

         <java-config>
             ...